joncheng-dev/scilab-inventory-checker/research-log.md

   >   > - _1.
 Update doc in database to have this field._
   >   > - _2.
 Have hooks to handle this state change(?)._
   >   > - _3.
 Update business logic & UI._
+  > - _Display a Profile for the user._
+  >   > - _Here, show what the user currently has in their possession._
+  >   > - _You are logged in as: "name@email.com"._
+  > - _Return button should reverse the property fields._
+  >   > - _In the specified item, the available property should return to "true"._
+  >   > - _In the user's profile, the item's id should be removed from the checkedOutItems array._
+  > - _Check to see that multiple users can concurrently coexist._
+  >   > - _Users should be able to check out multiple items without clashing with the other users._
 - _Objective: Profiles_
   > - _Make a profile for each user._
   >   > - _Would this be its own "collection" in the database with each user being its own doc?_